Simple totally disconnected locally compact groups separated by finiteness properties: Smith groups

-We want to endow the Smith group $\universal(M, N)$ and more generally, any permutation group, with a topology.
+We will endow the Smith group $\universal(M, N)$ and, more generally, any permutation group with a topology.
 Let $Z$ be a non-empty set.
 The \textit{permutation topology}, also known as the \textit{topology of pointwise convergence}, on $\Sym(Z)$ has the pointwise stabilizers of finite subsets of $Z$ as a basis of identity neighborhoods.
-Under the permutation topology any subgroup $G \le \Sym(Z)$ is a totally disconnected Hausdorff group.
-As with any topological group, $G$ is open if and only if it contains a basic open set, that is $G$ contains the pointwise stabilizer of some finite subset of $Z$. $G$ is closed if and only if the pointwise stabilizer in $G$ of some finite subset of $Z$ is closed.
-In particular, if the point stabilizer $G_z$ for some $z \in Z$ is finite, then $G$ is closed.
+Under this topology any subgroup $G \le \Sym(Z)$ is a totally disconnected Hausdorff group. $G$ is open if and only if it contains the pointwise stabilizer of some finite subset of $Z$. $G$ is closed if and only if its pointwise stabilizer of some finite subset of $Z$ is closed.
+In particular, if the point stabilizer $G_z$ is finite for some $z \in Z$, then $G$ is closed.

-As $\universal(M, N)$ is a subgroup of $\aut(\tree)$, we can endow it with the permutation topology.
+As $\universal(M, N)$ is a subgroup of $\Sym(V(\tree))$, we can endow it with the permutation topology.
 The topological properties of $\universal(M, N)$ depend on those of $M$ and $N$:

-\begin{prop}[\cite{smith}, Theorem 1 and Theorem 30] Let $M \le \Sym(X)$ and $N \le \Sym(Y)$ be two non-trivial permutation groups.
+\begin{prop}[\cite{smith}, Theorem 1 and Theorem 30] Let $M \le \Sym(X)$ and $N \le \Sym(Y)$ be non-trivial permutation groups.
 Then the following hold. \begin{enumerate} \item If $M$ and $N$ are closed, then $\universal(M, N)$ is closed. \item Suppose $M$ and $N$ are closed.
-Then $\universal(M, N)$ is locally compact if and only if all edge stabilizers of $\universal(M,N)$ are compact if and only if all point stabilizers in $M$ and in $N$ are compact. \item $\universal(M, N)$ is discrete if and only if $M$ and $N$ act freely. \item Suppose $M$ and $N$ are generated by point stabilizers.
+Then $\universal(M, N)$ is locally compact if and only if all edge stabilizers of $\universal(M,N)$ are compact if and only if all point stabilizers of $M$ and of $N$ are compact. \item $\universal(M, N)$ is discrete if and only if $M$ and $N$ act freely. \item Suppose $M$ and $N$ are generated by point stabilizers.
 Then $\universal(M, N)$ is simple if and only if $M$ or $N$ is transitive. \end{enumerate} \end{prop}